-Fouls are enforced during each possession of overtime as they would otherwise be enforced during any non-overtime periods.
+Except as noted in this paragraph, fouls are enforced during each possession of overtime as they would otherwise be enforced during any non-overtime periods.
 Dead ball fouls that occur between possessions are enforced on the following possession.
-Live ball fouls during a touchdown or try that would be enforced "on the kickoff" during non-overtime play will be enforced from the spot that would otherwise start the next possession.
+Penalties for fouls occurring during a touchdown play, if accepted, may be enforced on the try but NOT from the succeeding spot of the try; enforcement of fouls occurring during a try may be from the succeeding spot.